 4 months before your recertification expiry

 1 month before your recertification expiry

 It is strongly suggested that you submit your logbook at least 3 months prior to your expiry date in order to ensure that assessment and processing can be completed in a timely fashion

-You will be sent several automated email reminders prior to your Recertification expiry date, but if your subsequent recertification application (your submitted logbook) has not been approved by the Recertification Committee (by either not meeting the assessment criteria OR if your logbook was not submitted leaving enough time for the Committee to perform their review and assessment and/or subsequent audit), your name will be removed from the list on the date that your recertification expires.It is for this reason that it is very important for you to complete and submit your logbook at least 3 months prior to your expiration date.Once your recertification application has been successful, your name will then be placed back on the "Recertified Colonoscopists" list.
+You will be sent several automated email reminders prior to your Recertification expiry date but if your subsequent recertification application (your submitted logbook) has not been approved by the Recertification Committee (by either not meeting the assessment criteria OR if your logbook was not submitted leaving enough time for the Committee to perform their review and assessment and/or subsequent audit) your name will be removed from the list on the date that your recertification expires.It is for this reason that it is very important for you to complete and submit your logbook at least three months prior to your expiration date.Once your recertification application has been successful your name will then be placed back on the "Recertified Colonoscopists" list.

-How can I show I am enrolled in the RECERT program?
+How can I show I am enrolled and actively participating in the Colonoscopy Recertification Program?

-If you are asked by your hospital or auditing body to supply evidence that you are enrolled and actively logging your procedures, it is suggested that you log into your recertification program logbook and then take a screen shot of your Dashboard page.
-This page shows your logbook status, confirms that you are enrolled in the program and actively logging to attain your recertification under the program.
+If you are asked by your hospital or auditing body to supply evidence that you are enrolled and actively logging your procedures it is suggested that you log into your recertification program logbook and then take a "screen shot" of your "Home - Dashboard" page.
+This page shows your logbook status, confirms that you are enrolled in the program and shows that you are actively participating in the program in order to attain your recertification under the program.